 Foster good relations

 At Thornhill School (hereinafter referred to as ‘the school’), we are committed to ensuring equality of education and opportunity for all pupils, staff, parents and carers receiving services from our school, irrespective of race, gender, disability, faith or religion or socio-economic background.
 We aim to develop a culture of inclusion and diversity in which all those connected to our school feel proud of their identity and can participate fully in school life.

 We have taken an organisational approach and have ensured that all equality strands are part of the work of our school, particularly in relation to creating policy and practice around both delivery of our service and employment but also in relation to other functions such as setting budgets and making appointments.

 The achievement of pupils will be monitored by race, gender and disability and we will use this data to support pupils, raise standards and ensure inclusivity.
 We will tackle discrimination by the promotion of equality, challenging bullying and stereotypes and creating an environment which champions respect for all.
 We believe that diversity is a strength, which should be respected and celebrated by all those who learn, teach and visit here.

 The Single Equality Scheme (SES) to which this Statement relates also highlights how our school has worked with and listened to the staff, pupils, parents and carers to inform development of objectives and the need and commitment required to ensure the Scheme is a success.
 This is underpinned by a commitment to promoting positive relationships and understanding between all groups within our school community.

-For the year 2017-18 we have received £1,886 in High Needs Funding for a child with a Statement of SEN ( Autism) All other support for SEN comes as part of delegated funds from the LEA.
+For the year 2017-18 and 2018-19 we received £1,886 in High Needs Funding for a child with a Statement of SEN ( Autism) All other support for SEN comes as part of delegated funds from the LEA.